 Creating Privacy Screening With Palm Trees

 You don’t need to use them as a single species in a long row.
-Instead, mix different species and leaf types for a more casual appearance.
+Instead, mix species and leaf types for a more casual appearance.

-Palm Trees Perfect for Accent Planting
+Palm Trees Perfect For Creating An Accent

 If you want to create a focal point in your yard, consider large palms that have a dramatic effect, such as Bismarck or Bailey palms.
-For smaller spaces, try smaller species like Bottle, Blue Latan, Pindo, or Spindle palms.
+For smaller spaces, try smaller species like Bottle, blue Latan, Pindo, or Spindle palms.

 Mixing Palm Trees With Different Leaf Types

 To add flair to your landscape, mix fan-shaped palms with feather-shaped palms.
-A grouping of Princess palms with several smaller Ruffled Fan palms underneath is a great combination.
+A grouping of Princess palms with several smaller ruffled fan palms underneath is a great combination.

 Using Container Palm Trees